TravisWheelerLab/AvxWindowFmIndex/README.md

 # AvxWindowFmIndex
 A fast, AVX2 accelerated FM-index library that utilizes windows of SIMD registers to quickly locate exact match kmers in genetic data.
 This FM-index is highly optimized for both nucleotide and amino sequences, but is unsuitable for general text.

-Please report any issues or bugs to the "Issues" tab on the project's github (https://github.com/TravisWheelerLab/AvxWindowFmIndex)
+Please report any issues or bugs to the "Issues" tab on the project's github (https://github.com/TravisWheelerLab/AvxWindowFmIndex), and view our pre-print article here (https://www.biorxiv.org/content/10.1101/2021.01.12.426474v2).

 ## Prerequisites